robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ParserInterface.rst

 accepts defaults, it can manipulate the passed TestDefaults_ object and changes are seen when parsing child suite files.

-This method is optional and only needed if a parser needs to support suite initialization files.
+This method is only needed if a parser needs to support suite initialization files.

 Optional base class
 ~~~~~~~~~~~~~~~~~~~